 Correct Dose

-There’s something called headspace (nothing to do with the popular mindfulness and meditation app, though I would suggest that too) which refers to the space between the top of the puck of coffee and the shower screen above, which the water comes through.
+There’s something known as headspace (nothing to do with the popular mindfulness and meditation app, although I would advise that too) which refers to the space between the top of the puck of coffee and the shower screen above, which the water comes through.

 The amount of headspace is important, as the pressure builds up in this headspace.

-This is among the reasons the Razor tool which comes with espresso coffee machines from Sage Appliances is such a clever idea, as it ensures the ideal headspace for the basket, while likewise ensuring a level surface.
+This is among the reasons the Razor tool which comes with espresso machines from Sage Appliances is such a clever idea, as it ensures the ideal headspace for the basket, while likewise ensuring a degree surface.

-If you have a Sage (spoken about as Breville in many countries nevertheless the UK and other parts of Europe) espresso coffee machine and you don’t usually use the Razor device, I’d advise digging it out.
-You don’t have to work with it whenever, however it’s a wonderful tool to use while dialling in.
+If you have a Sage (called Breville in a lot of countries but the UK and other parts of Europe) espresso machine and you don’t usually work with the Razor tool, I’d advise digging it out.
+You don’t have to work with it each time, but it’s a fantastic equipment to utilize while dialling in.

-If you don’t have a sage machine, there’s nothing stopping you from picking up the Razor device, if you have a standard 58mm portafilter you can pick one up from Sage Appliances for just over a fiver.
-Alternatively, just dose the basket with the shown dose for your basket, but just keep in mind that the headspace may be out either way until you’re dialled in.
+If you don’t have a sage machine, there’s nothing stopping you from picking up the Razor equipment, if you have a standard 58mm portafilter you can pick one up from Sage Appliances for just over a fiver.
+Alternatively, just dosage the basket with the suggested dosage for your basket, however just keep in mind that the headspace may be out either way until you’re dialled in.

 Correct Grind Size

-Among the first things you understand when getting into home espresso is that you need to get the grind size right with each bag of coffee beans, called dialing in.
+Among the first things you know when getting into home espresso coffee is that you need to get the grind size right with each bag of coffee beans, known as dialing in.

-This isn’t only important because of ensuring the desired flow rate (shot time) and therefore as close to a perfect extraction as possible, but it’s likewise important due to the truth that unless you’re utilizing the Razor equipment as I’ve just discussed, headspace is going to be out until you’re dialled in.
-This implies that the likelihood of channelling increases until you’re dialled in even if you’re dosing the correct amount for the basket.
+This isn’t only important because of ensuring the desired flow rate (shot time) and therefore as close to a great extraction as possible, but it’s likewise important due to the reality that unless you’re utilizing the Razor equipment as I’ve just explained, headspace is going to be out until you’re dialled in.
+This suggests that the likelihood of channelling increases until you’re dialled in even if you’re dosing the correct amount for the basket.

 Puck Prep

-Puck preparation or “puck prep”, literally suggests what you do to the ground coffee in the basket after grinding and before pulling the shot.
+Puck preparation or “puck prep”, simply indicates what you do to the ground coffee in the basket after grinding and before pulling the shot.
 If your only puck prep is tamping, you’re leaving yourself open to channelling.

-Busy baristas often purely use hand methods for this, whether it’s tapping the portafilter with their hands, and/or using what’s known as the “North East South West” procedure (running the outside of your palm/little finger across the top of the puck of coffee in all four directions), or the Stockfleth’s message in which you make an L with your thumb and forefinger and rotate your hand and the portafilter in opposite directions.
+Busy baristas often purely work with hand methods for this, whether it’s tapping the portafilter with their hands, and/or utilizing what’s known as the “North East South West” recipe (running the outside of your palm/little finger across the top of the puck of coffee in all four directions), or the Stockfleth’s message in which you make an L with your thumb and forefinger and rotate your hand and the portafilter in opposite directions.

-There are arguably more effective methods, although, which busy baristas might not want to work with due to time constraints, which are more suited to home baristas.
-The a lot of popular of which, and in my opinion the perfect, being the WDT, or the “Weiss Distribution Technique”.
+There are arguably more effective methods, though, which busy baristas might not want to use due to time constraints, which are more suited to home baristas.
+The many popular of which, and in my opinion the perfect, being the WDT, or the “Weiss Distribution Technique”.

-This technique callsfor something thin and pointy, such as a needle, with which you literally stir the grounds in concentric circles, breaking up the clumps and aiming to ensure an even distribution of ground coffee throughout the basket.
-There are tools you can buy to make this easier, such as this WDT tool, however I simply bought this keycap puller device and snipped off the ends with pliers, works fine.
+This recipe needs something thin and pointy, such as a needle, with which you simply stir the grounds in concentric circles, breaking up the clumps and aiming to ensure an even distribution of ground coffee throughout the basket.
+There are tools you can buy to make this easier, such as this WDT device, nevertheless I truly bought this keycap puller equipment and snipped off the ends with pliers, works fine.

 OK, it might not look as nice as some of the other ones you can get, and to be fair the deal with part is flimsy plastic so it may turn out to be false economy, but there are plenty of WDT tools you can buy online from about fifteen quid and up.

-You can also make a DIY WDT device by getting something like a cork, and sticking three or four needles into it.
-Whatever you use, just stir the grounds in concentric circles, trying to get all of the coffee, right down to the bottom of the basket.
-Finally, just rake the puck in an s or zigzag fashion to evenly distribute the surface, and you’re done.
+You can likewise make a DIY WDT tool by getting something like a cork, and sticking three or four needles into it.
+Whatever you utilize, just stir the grounds in concentric circles, trying to get all of the coffee, right down to the bottom of the basket.
+Finally, just rake the puck in an s or zigzag fashion to equally distribute the surface, and you’re done.

 If you watch my video below from where I’ve set it to play, you’ll see me doing this.

-You need something put into the basket to stop the grounds from going all over the place while you’re doing this, you can just cut the bottom off an appropriately sized yoghurt pot or paper espresso coffee cup, something like that, or just get a dosing funnel – there are loads of these available for all sized portafilters.
+You need something put into the basket to stop the grounds from going all over the place while you’re doing this, you can just cut the bottom off an adequately sized yoghurt pot or paper espresso coffee cup, something like that, or very get a dosing funnel – there are loads of these available for all sized portafilters.

 Tamping

-I count tamping as part of the puck prep, some would see it as a separate stage of the recipe, I don’t think it in truth matters either way – however tamping adequately is another way to minimize chances of channelling.
+I count tamping as part of the puck prep, some would see it as a separate stage of the method, I don’t think it actually matters either way – nevertheless tamping correctly is another way to minimize chances of channelling.

-When I say “as much as it can be”, you can’t actually compress the ground coffee in the basket all that much.
-There’s only so much you can tamp the coffee down – after that, you’re just wasting energy, chancing injury due to repetitive pressure on your joints, and potentially increasing the likelihood of channelling by ending up with an unlevel surface.
+When I say “as much as it can be”, you can’t in reality compress the ground coffee in the basket all that much.
+There’s only so much you can tamp the coffee down – after that, you’re simply wasting energy, chancing injury due to repetitive pressure on your joints, and potentially increasing the likelihood of channelling by ending up with an unlevel surface.

-I would basically aim for consistency with tamp pressure, and focus on getting a extent tamp.
+I would just aim for consistency with tamp pressure, and focus on getting a degree tamp.
 You can get calibrated tampers like this one, which only allow you to apply the pre-set amount of pressure, a good way to ensure tamping consistency.

 Utilize a decent tamper, and the correct size tamper for your basket